Frequently Asked Questions About Pediatric Speech Therapy

 Not necessarily.

-Speech therapists are qualified to assess your child without any outside referrals.
+However, speech therapists are qualified to assess your child without any outside referrals.

-However, some insurance companies require a doctor’s referral before they authorize any fees.
+For instance, some insurance companies require a doctor’s referral before they authorize any fees.

 What Should I Do If My Child Has A Lisp?